Konloch/Jaxon/README.md

 + Since the SJC community is so small I've decided to consolidate all the source code into one mono repo.
 + The idea behind this is to provide one singular resource to introduce SJC with real projects, not just templates.
 + This will be slowly maintained by myself - this is an open invitation for anyone to submit their SJC project and preform any edits you think are needed.

+## Requirements
++ Jaxon should run out of the box without any modifications required.
+  + Just make sure to run `jaxon install` and you'll be good to go for full development.
++ Jaxon runs on Windows, MacOS, Linux & has a Java jar variant if those binaries aren't compatible.

 ## Notes
 + *Note about Java 1.4-1.5 - Certain features of 1.5 are added.